nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The transport of the P2Pay and the related payment request may be done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme like OpenBanking APIs or existing European / domestic schemes e.g., which must implement additional support for processing the A2Pay format, data structures and signatures and may also include additional actors like payment platforms or aquirers e.g..
 The specific technical implementation details for extending individual payment rails fall outside the scope of this document.

+### Security considerations

+To mitigate replay scenarios where the same P2Pay request is submitted to the ASPSP multiple times, the ASPSP should maintain a record of every processed P2Pay.
+This can be achieved by storing a hash of each P2Pay until its corresponding KB-JWT expires.
+To support this mechanism, the wallet should include the `exp` claim within the KB-JWT, specifying a validity period of 24 hours.
+This ensures that the ASPSP can effectively track and reject duplicate submissions during the lifespan of the KB-JWT.

 ![Payment](high-level-overview.png)

 ##### A2Pay Direct Endpoint